leefuller23/www/content/post/moved-site-to-www.md

 But from now the site lives at www.leefuller.io.

 My IaaS provider now has a PaaS product called [Digital Ocean App Platform](https://www.digitalocean.com/products/app-platform/).
-As my site is already a Git repo and built with a bash script, it is technically an app, and static sites are free on App Platform.
+As my site is already a Git repo and built with a Bash script, it is technically an app, and static sites are free on App Platform.

-I can link to GitHub and each time I commit to the main branch App Platform checks out the code, rebuilds the site and creates a new container and deployes it on a Kubernetes cluster in the [AMS datacenter region.](https://docs.digitalocean.com/products/platform/availability-matrix/#app-platform-availability)
+I can link to GitHub and each time I commit to the main branch App Platform checks out the code, rebuilds the site and then serves the static HTML through a managed Kubernetes implementation in their [AMS datacenter region.](https://docs.digitalocean.com/products/platform/availability-matrix/#app-platform-availability).

 ## Cash monies